 EDWARDES, Stephen Meredyth.
-1873 — 1.1.1927.
+1873 — Felden, Hertfordshire 1.1.1927.
 British Civil Servant and Historian in India, from 1923 editor of the Indian Antiquary.
-Son of the Rev. Stephen E., school at Eton, studies at Christchurch, Oxford.
+Son of the Rev. Stephen E. Educated at Eton, studies at Christ Church, Oxford.
 Passed the I.C.S. examination in 1894 and was sent to the Bombay Presidency.
-From 1904 special collector, 1910 Commissioner of the Police.
+From 1904 Special Collector, 1910 Commissioner of the Police.
 C.S.I.
 1915.
 From 1916 Municipal Commissioner for Bombay.
 In 1918 resigned because of ill-health.
 In London secretary to the Indo-British Association.
 Died after a brief illness.
-In 1895 married with Celia Darker, two sons and one daughter.
+Married 1895 Celia Darker, two sons and one daughter.

 – The Ruling Princes of India – a historical and statistical account of Junagadh and Bhavnagar.
 1906; Crime in India.
 8+169 p.
 L. 1925; Babur, Diarist and Despot.
 138 p.
 L. 1926.

 – Memoir of Rao Bahadur Ranchhodlal Chhotalal, C.I.E.
 4+74 p.
 Exeter 1920; Kharshedji Rustamji Cama, 1831-1909; a memoir.
 8+156 p.
 L. 1923; Memoir of Sir Dinshaw Manockjee Petit.
 8+96 p.
 L. 1923.

 – Editor of the 2nd ed. of V. A. Smith’s The Oxford History of India.
 24+814 p.
 Oxford 1923.

 – With H. L. O. Garrett: Mughal Rule in India.
 8+374 p.
 L. 1930.